icaromh/hiphop/README.md

 Run at least once to install dependencies and generate JS and CSS files.

     $ npm install
+    $ bower install
     $ grunt

-Run node-webkit from the build/cache directory (--debug always on).
-Note that grunt build has to be done at least once before this.
+Run node-webkit from the build/cache directory (--debug always on). *Note that grunt build has to be done at least once before this.*

     $ grunt run